 It also uses its Stories to engage with its users via quizzes – sample question: turn on your audio and name this exhaust system!
 But it’s a tactic BMW have tried too…

-Instagram profiles are non-political spaces: however Jaguar was the only brand to have acknowledged Saudia Arabia lifting its ban on female drivers, launching this interesting mini documentary on ‘World Driving Day’.
+Instagram profiles are non-political spaces: however Jaguar was the only brand that acknowledged Saudia Arabia lifting its ban on female drivers, launching this interesting mini documentary on ‘World Driving Day’.

 Having said that, automotive social media feeds feel like a stereotypically masculine space – there’s little here to truly excite anyone looking for anything beyond ‘car porn’.